carnivuth/scripts/readme.md

 - default rofi theme configuration for the menus

-- flameshot folder for screenshots

-- some gtk bookmarks for thunar to display
+- some configuration variables for applets and utilities

-it also create default [configuration files for single scripts](./notes/pages/ARRAY_DATA_FILE.md) that need them

 feel free to customize these values as you like 😉